-- Attached hereto, and constituting a part of this letter of notification are the following: - A. The name of the product. - B. The type and size of each product container. - C. Copy of the label and labeling of the product. - D. Manufacturing code (if applicable).
-E. Name and address of firm responsible - for violations. - F. Name and address of manufacturer or distributor responsible for violations - G. Name and address of parent firm (if known). - H. Reason for the anticipated state enforcement action (list specific violations, including sections of the law violated). - 1.
-Name of firm against which action is anticipated (if applicable) - Yours very truly, - Reporting Agency Bу the State to institute the contemplated enforcement actions.
+Attached hereto, and constituting a part of this letter of notification are the following:

+- A. The name of the product. - B. The type and size of each product container. - C. Copy of the label and labeling of the product. - D. Manufacturing code (if applicable).E.
+Name and address of firm responsible - for violations.

+F. Name and address of manufacturer or - distributor responsible for violations

+G. Name and address of parent firm (if known). - H. Reason for the anticipated state enforcement action (list specific violations, including sections of the law violated). - 1.
+Name of firm against which action is anticipated (if applicable).

+Yours very truly, Reporting Agency By